ssfsx17/sky-islands/core.md

 ### Barehanded

 Added to your Physical Accuracy when attacking without any gear held in your hands.
+That means no weapons and no shields.

+With this skill, Unarmed Damage is Physical Power + 0.5x Skill Rating, for a minimum of 1 added damage.
+Without this skill, Unarmed Damage is only equal to Physical Power.

 Barehanded rating 1 - **Ironfist I** - Add 2 to your unarmed damage.